NittuRajkumar/Nittu-Rajkumar/README.md

 ## 🧑‍💻 About Me

-I’m *Saikumar Veeraboina, a self-motivated and highly focused **Full Stack Web Developer* with hands-on experience in building responsive and scalable web applications using the *MERN stack*.
+I’m *Rajkumar Nittu, a self-motivated and highly focused **Full Stack Web Developer* with hands-on experience in building responsive and scalable web applications using the *MERN stack*.

 I love solving real-world problems with clean and efficient code.
 My passion for tech has led me to create multiple full-stack projects from scratch, always aiming for *quality UI/UX, **performance, and **user satisfaction*.